New Jersey Symphony Youth Orchestra

-Coached by NJSO musicians, the NJSO Youth Orchestras give qualified middle- and high-school students—especially African-American and Latinx youth in the Greater Newark area—unparalleled opportunities to achieve personal and musical excellence.
+Coached by New Jersey Symphony musicians, the New Jersey Symphony Youth Orchestra gives qualified middle- and high-school students—especially Black and Latinx youth in the Greater Newark area—unparalleled opportunities to achieve personal and musical excellence.

 Rehearsal Days & Locations

 In 2022–23, Youth Orchestra ensembles will rehearse in-person on Saturdays from 9:30 am–3:00 pm (exact time depends on ensemble placement).
 The virtual ensemble track will meet on Tuesdays from 5:30-7:00 pm.